augustocorrea/airesdesign_website/wp-content/plugins/ml-slider/readme.txt

 == Installation ==

+The easy way:

+1. Go to the Plugins Menu in WordPress
+1. Search for "Meta Slider"
+1. Click 'Install'

+The not so easy way:

 1. Upload the `ml-slider` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Manage your slideshows using the 'MetaSlider' menu option